stureaps/AmChartsComponent/README.md

 Install [DataFlex](https://www.dataaccess.com/download/dfstudio/).
 This workspace is setup for version 20.0, but should be easy to migrate.

 Install [Node.js](https://nodejs.org/).
-Version 12 or later will do nicely.
+At least version 12.13 is required.

 Install dependencies - from your AmChartsComponent folder run: